Multipartite entanglement in a microwave frequency comb

 Superconducting quantum circuits have demonstrated excellent unitary control and coherence of qubits at a level sufficient to usher in the era of noisy intermediate-scale quantum technologies \cite{Arute2019}.
 So far, a vast majority of the research is focused on the circuit-based approach to quantum computing \cite{Nielsen2000}.
 An alternative paradigm is the measurement-based one-way quantum computer \cite{Raussendorf2001, Raussendorf2003, Larsen2020}, where computation is realized through a sequence of measurements on so-called cluster states \cite{Briegel2001, Menicucci2006}.
 This paradigm has received significantly more attention in optics, where the continuous variable (CV) counterpart has revealed large scale multipartite entanglement in optical frequency combs involving many thousands of modes \cite{Roslund2014, Pfister2019, Yokoyama2013, Yoshikawa2016, Larsen2019, Asavanant2019}.

-Ever since the pioneering experiments of Yurke et. al. \cite{Yurke1988, Movshovich1990}, single and two-mode squeezing has been observed in a wide variety of systems in the microwave domain \cite{tholen2009, Eichler2011, Beltran2008, Flurin2012, Eichler2014, Wilson2011, Menzel2012, Lahtenmaaki2013, Schneider2020}.
+Ever since the pioneering experiments of Yurke et. al. \cite{Yurke1988, Movshovich1990}, single and two-mode squeezing has been observed in a wide variety of systems, from superconducting \cite{tholen2009, Eichler2011, Beltran2008, Flurin2012, Eichler2014, Wilson2011, Menzel2012, Lahtenmaaki2013, Schneider2020, Perelshtein2021, Esposito2022, Qiu2022} to mechanical \cite{Palomaki2013, Ockeloen2017, Kotler2021}.
 However, to generate an arbitrary cluster state, multimodal squeezing \cite{Zipilli2020} beyond two modes is required.
 Tripartite squeezing has been demonstrated in superconducting devices \cite{Chang2018, Agusti2020, Laehteenmaeki2016} and multimode squeezing has been demonstrated with parametrically coupled surface acoustic wave modes \cite{andersson2021}.
-However, large-scale entanglement in the microwave spectrum with superconducting circuits remains elusive.
+But large multipartite entanglement in the microwave spectrum with superconducting circuits remains elusive.

 In this work we demonstrate squeezing of multiple propagating modes in a transmission line connected to a Josephson parametric amplifier (JPA) with a bichromatic pump.
 Our digital signal processing platform enables measurements of correlations between as many as 64 modes.
 While genuine multipartite entanglement between so many modes is nontrivial to establish unequivocally \cite{Sperling2013, Shchukin2015, Gerke2015, Gerke2016}, we present compelling evidence of seven fully inseparable modes.
 Our method provides a clear path for scaling to many more modes and perhaps construction of CV cluster states.